Douglas XB-42 Mixmaster: Operational history

 The first XB-42 (43-50224) was delivered to the USAAF and flew at Palm Springs, California on 6 May 1944.
 Performance was excellent, being basically as described in the original proposal: as fast as the de Havilland Mosquito B.XVI but with defensive armament and twice the bombload over short distances.
 The twin bubble canopies proved a bad idea as communications were adversely affected and a single bubble canopy was substituted after the first flight of the second prototype.

 Testing revealed that the XB-42 suffered from some instability as excessive yaw was encountered, as well as propeller vibration and poor engine cooling - all problems that could probably have been dealt with.
 Due to the ventral vertical stabilizer and rudder surface set's tip being located underneath the fuselage, careful handling during taxiing, takeoff, and landing was required because of limited ground clearance.
+An integral shock absorber was added to the ventral fin to reduce excessive bending force in the tailcone from a ground strike.

-The end of World War II allowed the Air Force to consider possibilities with a little more leisure and it was decided to wait for the development of better jet bombers rather than continue with the B-42 program.
+The end of World War II allowed the USAAF more time to develop new aircraft, and leaders decided to wait for the development of better jet bombers rather than continue with the B-42 program.

 In December 1945, Captain Glen Edwards and Lt.
-Col. Henry E. Warden set a new transcontinental speed record when they flew the second prototype XB-42 (43-50225) from Long Beach, California to Bolling Air Force Base in Washington, D.C. (c.
+Col. Henry E. Warden set a transcontinental speed record by flying the second prototype XB-42 (43-50225) from Long Beach, California to Bolling Air Force Base in Washington, D.C. (c.
 2,300 miles).
-In just 5 hours, 17 minutes, the XB-42 set a speed record of 433.6 mph (697.8 km/h).
+In 5:17 hrs, the XB-42 set a speed record of 433.6 mph (697.8 km/h).